platuangcs05/Snake1/README.md

 ## Extend Release Note
 # Walls
 Adding walls, the game now also has a red walls.
-The sSake will die if it hit the walls or youself.
+The Snake will die if it hit the walls or youself.

 # Game Time
-Adding walls, the game now also has a red walls.
-The sSake will die if it hit the walls or youself.
+Adding Game Time, the game now also has a Game Time on title so that players can know and manage their playing time with the aim of achieving the highest score in the shortest time.

 ## Dependencies for Running Locally
 * cmake >= 3.7